-The 10 Best Christmas Markets
+Europe’s 10 Best Christmas Markets

-Christmas is just around the corner, and we can almost feel the cool air and imagine the twinkle lights.
+Christmas is just around the corner, and we can almost feel the cool air and imagine the twinkling lights.
 Europe will turn into a magical wonderland, filled with Christmas markets that will make you fill like a kid again.
-Check out our sparkling list for the best Christmas markets in Europe!
+Check out our list for the best Christmas markets in Europe!

 Strasbourg, France – This Christmas market is the oldest in France and the most renowned, for a good reason.
 The town squares are full of picturesque wooden huts filled with local produce, and decorated with breathtaking decorations.

 Brussels, Belgium – Brussels turns into a true wonder at Christmas time.
-There’s an ice-skating rink, a huge Christmas tree, a magical light show, a Christmas Parade, a traditional Ferris wheel and over 200 stalls full of Christmas goodies.
+There’s an ice-skating rink, a huge Christmas tree, a magical light show, a Christmas Parade, a Ferris wheel and over 200 stalls full of Christmas goodies.

 Prague, Czech Republic – This impressive Christmas market brings locals and tourists together to celebrate the Christmas spirit.
-There is a giant Christmas tree in the Old Town Square, and even a small petting zoo, alongside stalls full of wooden toys and handmade jewelry.
+There is a giant Christmas tree in the Old Town Square, and even a small petting zoo, alongside stalls full of wooden toys and handmade jewellery.

 Vienna, Austria – As expected, Vienna is full of music, especially on Christmas.
-The town hosts choirs from around the world to sing Christmas songs.
+The city hosts choirs from around the world to sing Christmas songs.
 Other than that, expect a traditional and lush Christmas market, full of beautiful decorations and Christmas goodies.